 Receipts should be itemized and show the following:

 - Detailed description, and amount, of each item charged, such as lodging, meals, and telephone

 - Total amount and date paid by the employee

-A notarized Affidavit for Travel Receipts can be used in place.
-This form should only be used as a last resort, employees should try to obtain original receipts.
+A notarized Affidavit for Travel Receipts should only be used as a last resort for an unobtainable receipt.
+Employees should always try to obtain the original receipt.
 On-campus notaries link below, remember to bring a photo ID.

 Special expenses include but are not limited to; conference registration fees over $1000, banquet meals that exceed the State maximum meal allowances, special expenses for the handicapped employee who is in travel status, expenses incurred for international travel when expenses exceed out-of-state maximum reimbursement limits.
 A Request for Approval to Incur Special Expenses form should be completed & approved prior, except in emergency situations.
 Itemized receipts are required for special expense meals.

 Once a Travel and Vehicle Request has been approved and is on file with the Travel Office, employees can seek an advance for upcoming travel.

 Students should only seek an advance if there is no faculty/staff on the trip.
 If faculty/staff are traveling; the amount needed to cover the student(s) costs should be included and noted on their travel advance agreement.
 See Student Travel-Advance-Agreement for what advance can/cannot be used for.